TheCarsonWest/TheCarsonWest.github.io/test/content/Inference and Experiments.md

 ## Causal Inference vs. Statistical Inference

 *   **Causal Inference**: When an experiment is properly designed with random assignment, we can conclude that changes in the explanatory variable *cause* changes in the response variable.
 This is the unique power of experiments.
-*   **Statistical Inference**: Once we have the data from an experiment, we use statistical inference procedures (e.g., [Setting Up a Test for a Population Mean](./../setting-up-a-test-for-a-population-mean/), [Confidence Intervals for the Difference of Two Means](./../confidence-intervals-for-the-difference-of-two-means/)) to determine if the observed differences between treatment groups are statistically significant and unlikely to have occurred by random chance.
+*   **Statistical Inference**: Once we have the data from an experiment, we use statistical inference procedures (e.g., [[Setting Up a Test for a Population Mean]], [[Confidence Intervals for the Difference of Two Means]]) to determine if the observed differences between treatment groups are statistically significant and unlikely to have occurred by random chance.
 If the experimental units were also randomly sampled from a larger population, we can then generalize our causal conclusions to that population.

 ## Potential Problems and Solutions